 Following this, we’ll research your top competitors, what terms they rank for and which of those you would like to target.
 We’ll create a benchmark — the minimum we’ll need to do to achieve your SEO goals.
 Our SEOs will determine your competitors, look at their websites and their structures, their content, and their SEO efforts.
 From there, they’ll create a report and factor the research into your SEO strategy.

-Now that we have obtained all of the data and information and have determined the SEO strategy that’s the right fit for you business, we can get your SEO campaign up and running.
+Now that we have obtained all of the data and information and have determined the SEO strategy that’s the right fit for your business, we can get your SEO campaign up and running.
 We’ll share with you our six month plan and how this will be rolled out.
 This may involve anything from a website redesign to a website copy rewrite, or perhaps it will involve a content marketing strategy.

-When you partner with us for a national SEO campaign or a local SEO campaign, we’ll tailor it to your business and your industry.
+When you partner with us for a national SEO campaign or a local SEO Brisbane campaign, we’ll tailor it to your business and your industry.
 A SEO campaign almost always involves a content marketing strategy.
-Content marketing is endlessly valuable, particularly to your SEO campaign.
-We’ll map out a host of content relevant to your industry, business, and most importantly to your SEO strategy.
+Content marketing is endlessly valuable, particularly to your SEO Brisbane campaign.
+We’ll map out a host of content relevant to your industry, business, and most importantly to your SEO Brisbane strategy.

 On page optimisation